williamforbrigd/Picturerama/readme.md

 ```

-Contact one of the developers to get the username and password.
+Contact one of the developers to get our config.properties file.

 If you want to setup your own database for the application.
 Run the SetupDatabase file in the Main folder in the project, and use your own info in the config.properties file.